-The Senate Alternative Revision (February 12, 2012), like the earlier version, was drafted independently and on my own initiative.
-Neither the original version nor the revisions were requested, or subject to review or approval, by any member of the Legislature or the legislative staff.
-As I testified on February 9th, Senator Martin Dilan (the Senate Minority appointee to LATFOR) and his staff saw the proposal for the first time that day, at the same time as the other members and staff of LATFOR.
+The Senate Alternative (February 9, 2012) was drafted independently and on my own initiative.
+The plan was not requested, nor was it subject to review or approval, by any member of the Legislature or the legislative staff.
+The date refers to the LATFOR hearing at which I intend to testify about the plan.